open-condo-software/condo/README.md

 **VERSION**: 0.0.1 **𝛼**

-* Based on Appolo, KeystoneJS and NextJS
+* Based on ApolloGraphql, KeystoneJS and NextJS
-* Authentication workflow
+* Auth flow
   * Registration
   * Authentication and Authorization
   * Change password
   * Reset password
 * Organization entity
-  * Managment of organization members
+  * Management of organization members
-  * Invite users by email
+  * Invite users
-  * Add users from excel table
+  * Import users from excel
-* With frontend — fronend templates based on Ant design
+* Ant design based frontend
 * A lot of examples — check /apps
 * Pluggable — use only what you need
 * Deployable — check [deploy.md](docs/deploy.md)